Trauma and PTSD Treatment

 Depending on the individual’s trauma and how he or she processes it, he or she may only experience a few of these symptoms, while someone else might experience many more.
-Either way, the best and most effective way to handle trauma is to seek trauma treatment in Los Angeles.
+Either way, the best and most effective way to handle trauma is to seek trauma and PTSD treatment.

 The United States Department of Veterans Affairs reports that the trauma therapies with the “strongest evidence” for success include prolonged exposure (PE), cognitive processing therapy (CPT), and eye-movement desensitization and reprocessing (EMDR).